yogitasn/PythonOOPMiniProject/README.md

 ```

-To update the configuration file 'database.cfg' with your database credentials.Create a database before running the project and pass the value in config file
+To update the configuration file 'database.cfg' with your database credentials.
+Create a database (i.e. create database test) before running the project and pass the value in config file

 ```
 [DATABASE]